-Interventions Category CQI (evaluation Waiver) Formal Contracted Evaluation Title IV-E Clearinghouse Rating (Designated(D)/Anticipated(A)) Start Date of Evaluation and reimbursement claimibility SafeCare In-Home Parenting √ Well-Supported (A) Oct.
-1, 2019 Nurturing Families of Arkansas (NPP) In-Home Parenting ~ Supported (A) Oct.
-1, 2019 Intercept In-Home Parenting ✓ Promising (A) Oct.
-1, 2019 Family Centered Treatment In-Home Parenting ✓ Well-Supported (A) Oct.
-1, 2019 Strengthening Families In-Home Parenting ✓ Well-Supported (A) Oct.
-1, 2019 Home Builders In-Home Parenting ~ Well-Supported (A) July 1, 2020 Teaching Family Model In-Home Parenting √ Well-Supported (A) July 1, 2020 TF-CBT Mental Health $\checkmark$ Promising (D) To be determined PCIT Mental Health √ Well-Supported (D) Jan.
-1, 2020 СРТ Mental Health √ Well-Supported (A) Jan.
-1, 2020 Child Parent Psychotherapy Mental Health ~ Well-Supported (A) Jan.
-1, 2020 Functional Family Therapy Mental Health √ Well-Supported (D) To be determined Arkansas Cares Substance Abuse ✓ Promising (A) To be determined MI (DCFS Staff) Substance Abuse √ Well-Supported (A) To be determined
+Interventions Category CQI (evaluation Waiver) Formal Contracted Evaluation Title IV-E Clearinghouse Rating (Designated(D)/Anticipated(A)) Start Date of Evaluation and reimbursement claimibility Family Centered Treatment In-Home Parenting √ Well-Supported (A) Oct.
+1, 2019 Home Builders In-Home Parenting ✓ Well-Supported (A) July 1, 2020 Teaching Family Model In-Home Parenting √ Well-Supported (A) To be determined TF-CBT Mental Health √ Promising (D) To be determined PCIT Mental Health √ Well-Supported (D) Jan.
+1, 2020 СРТ Mental Health √ Well-Supported (A) To be determined Child Parent Psychotherapy Mental Health √ Well-Supported (A) To be determined Functional Family Therapy Mental Health ✓ Well-Supported (D) Jan.
+1, 2020 Arkansas Cares Substance Abuse √ Promising (A) To be determined MI (DCFS Staff) Substance Abuse √ Well-Supported (A) To be determined

 DCFS is committed to continuous quality improvement through contract monitoring.
 Each contract is overseen by a program manager or an Assistant Director.
 SafeCare, Intensive In-Home Services (IIHS), IFS, and NFA are all monitored by the In-Home Program Manager.
-Through initial implementation of Intensive In-Home Services, monthly meetings with the providers are held to discuss implementation Arkansas Title IV-E Prevention Program Five-Year Plan | August 2019 barriers and successes.
+Through initial implementation of Intensive In-Home Services, monthly meetings with the providers are held to discuss implementation barriers and successes.
 Feedback from field staff is incorporated into these monthly meetings.
 Providers must also submit a certification of compliance each month along with a monthly report.
 The information provided in the monthly report is changed as needed to ensure the right information is being reported.
 Along with the monthly reports, each IIHS provider must submit semiannual and annual reports on the outcomes they are achieving.
 Regular provider meetings are also held with SafeCare, IFS, and NFA: NFA is a monthly meeting; SafeCare is every other month, and IFS is every quarter.
 All counseling contracts are monitored by the DCFS Assistant Director of Mental Health.
-Our Substance Abuse contracts are monitored by the DCFS TDM Program Manager.
-DCFS is receiving technical assistance from Chapin Hall to implement performance-based contracting for our Therapeutic Foster Care contracts.
+The DCFS substance abuse contracts are monitored by the DCFS TDM Program Manager.
+DCFS is receiving technical assistance from Chapin Hall to implement performance-based contracting for its Therapeutic Foster Care contracts.
 DCFS will evaluate and should it have positive outcomes will work to move all contracts to performance-based contracting.